 After creating the API key/token, it will appear in a new popup box.
 Click View to see the actual text used for the API token, rather than the asterisks that hide the actual text.
 Take note of this API token text.

 Atlassian treats the API key just as it would treat a password, so it is not possible to view the token later.
 The user must track the API token on his or her own.
-Use of a password vault is a good method for protecting the API token.
+Using a password vault is a good method for protecting the API token.

 Should the user lose the API key or forget it, the user will need to generate a new one.
 Jira Cloud has no option for retrieving the old API key.